 Melanoma, a potentially deadly form of skin cancer, is often difficult to diagnose and can spread — or metastasize — if it is not detected and removed quickly.
-However, when found early, melanoma can often be cured with a simple surgery.
-Routine self-examinations are an important part of identifying melanoma in its earliest, and most curable, stages.

 In order to determine if a mole may be melanoma, follow the ABCDE method of self-screening:

 If you have a mole that fits one or more of these criteria, you should see a dermatologist as soon as possible so he or she can determine if a biopsy is necessary.
 You can also ask your primary care doctor to check your skin for signs of skin cancer at your annual physical.
 Remember: early detection is key!